tradle/why-hypercore/FAQ.md

 Rough outline:

+- Availability.
+See for example [Our Networks](https://ournetworks.ca/) page referring to both IPFS and Dat URLs and Dat URL does not open.
+Same [here](https://2019.ournetworks.ca/).
 - Sparse loading
 - Support for streaming 1) live streaming, 2) recorded content 3) or just sharing a video on a messenger app.
 - Integrity - Hyper verifies blocks via Merkle branch.
 ISo how is integrity of the drive is achieved?
 Integrity of the dir?